jimmy-little/jimmy-little.github.io/_posts/blog/2016-05-03-my-social-apps-2016-edition.md

  - I'm deleting Tumblr now.
 Forgot it was there.

-I also see how I've changed the folder name from "Social" to "Waste Time" with a toilet emoji.
+I also see how I've changed the folder name from "Social" to "Connect" to "Waste Time" with a toilet emoji.

 Seems about right.